-The average daily temperature in the summer is 84 degrees with a low of 64 degrees.
+The average daily temperature in the summer is 94 degrees with a low of 54 degrees at night.

 The winters are very cold, dry and windy with lots of cloudy days.
 The cold season usually lasts for about 3 months from late November to late February.

 The average daily temperature in the winter is below 54 degrees with a low of 16°F and high of 44°F.

 The temperature year-round in Lamar, Colorado fluctuates between 16 degree lows and 94 degree highs.